 The Hidden Cliff Hotel and Nature sits on the top of a hill and is surrounded by thick woods teeming with life.
 The hotel is surrounded by hidden hiking trails for the adventurous soul, and offers a large infinity pool to cool down in at the end of a long day.

-The vibrant rooms have wooden finishings and a private balcony to relax on.
-As an added bonus, Jungmun Beach is just a five-minute drive away!Check Prices for the Hidden Cliff Hotel
+The vibrant rooms at The Hidden Cliff Hotel and Nature have wooden finishings and a private balcony to relax on.
+As an added bonus, Jungmun Beach is just a five-minute drive away from this hotel on Jeju Island,

 Bayhill Pool and Villa

 Bayhill Pool and Villa offers luxurious rooms with private terraces and ocean views.
-Located in a slightly secluded area, it’s the place to stay if you are looking for a quiet getaway.
-The spacious rooms have a stylish modern interior for you to enjoy and unwind after a day exploring!
+Located in a slightly secluded area, it’s the Jeju hotel to stay if you are looking for a quiet getaway.

 Final thoughts on Jeju Island